message/iata/US.md

-Published 31.12.2021
+Published 25.01.2022
 1. Passengers entering or transiting through the USA must have a COVID-19 vaccination certificate showing that they were fully vaccinated at least 15 days (day of vaccination + 14 days) before arrival.
 Passenger details (e.g., name and date of birth) in the certificate must match those stated in the passport/travel document.
 Vaccines accepted are:
-- AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Covishield, Covaxin, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm and Sinovac.
+- AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Covaxin, Covishield, Covovax, Nuvaxovid (Novavax), Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm (BIBP) and Sinovac.
 A combination of these vaccines is accepted if administered at least 17 days apart.
 More details can be found at <a href="http://www.cdc.gov/coronavirus/2019-ncov/travelers/international-travel-during-covid19.html">www.cdc.gov/coronavirus/2019-ncov/travelers/international-travel-during-covid19.html</a>
 This does not apply to:
 - nationals of the USA
 - residents of the USA;